WasmEdge/WasmEdge/docs/c_api.md

     WasmEdge_ImportObjectContext *ImpObj = WasmEdge_ImportObjectCreate(ExportName);
     WasmEdge_StringDelete(ExportName);

-    /* Create and add a host function instance into the import object. */ enum WasmEdge_ValType ParamList[2] = { WasmEdge_ValType_I32, WasmEdge_ValType_I32 };
+    /* Create and add a function instance into the import object. */ enum WasmEdge_ValType ParamList[2] = { WasmEdge_ValType_I32, WasmEdge_ValType_I32 };
     enum WasmEdge_ValType ReturnList[1] = { WasmEdge_ValType_I32 };
     WasmEdge_FunctionTypeContext *HostFType =
       WasmEdge_FunctionTypeCreate(ParamList, 2, ReturnList, 1);
-    WasmEdge_HostFunctionContext *HostFunc =
+    WasmEdge_FunctionInstanceContext *HostFunc =
-      WasmEdge_HostFunctionCreate(HostFType, Add, NULL, 0);
+      WasmEdge_FunctionInstanceCreate(HostFType, Add, NULL, 0);
     /*
      * The third parameter is the pointer to the additional data object.
      * Developers should guarantee the life cycle of the data, and it can be